Home / Craft Ideas / Christmas Decorations / How To Do An Easy Christmas Tree Trimming

 Have you grown up with the tradition of decorating the Christmas tree with all the decorations you have collected over the years?
 Or loading the branches with as many sparkly baubles and as much tinsel as possible?
 If so you will find it exciting to begin afresh with a brand new and original decorating scheme for your tree.

-Bought Christmas tree decorations can be prohibitively expensive when you are starting from scratch, but there are other ways of decorating your tree without spending a lot of money — in fact the following ideas will cost you next to nothing.
+Bought Christmas tree decorations can be prohibitively expensive when you are starting from scratch, but there are other ways of decorating your tree without spending a lot of money.
+In fact the following ideas will cost you next to nothing.
 These creative decorations are very simple and you can have a lot of fun making them.

 Each of the two Christmas trees illustrated here has a basic theme for decoration.
 The Baroque-influenced tree here has a strong musical theme.
 The ornaments include musical instruments cut out of cardboard and wrapped in gold paper, and scrolls of music rolled up and tied with decorative ribbon.